RajeevAtla/dexMCP/README.md

 ## Data source & caching

-`pypokedex` wraps PokéAPI and caches responses on disk (typically under the user's cache directory).
-The first lookup for a Pokémon may take a second or two while data is fetched; subsequent calls are served from the local cache.
+`pypokedex` wraps PokeAPI and caches responses on disk (typically under the user's cache directory).
+The first lookup for a Pokemon may take a second or two while data is fetched; subsequent calls are served from the local cache.

 ## License